-Below is a list of 50 SQL Server best practices.
-The importance of each is highlighted, along with their description.
+This is a list of 50 SQL Server best practices along with their importance and a brief explanation of each.

 The sa login is installed by default on all versions of SQL Server and has sysadmin privileges.